Back to blog

 But before we get into it, here’s a quick overview of Speculation Rules API.

-Speculation Rules API Explained
+Speculation Rules API explained

 The following paragraphs are a concise explanation of Google’s Speculation Rules API.
 If you want to delve deeper, read our dedicated article.

 Speculation Rules API is an experimental technology developed by Google to improve the performance of future page navigations.
-Building upon the widely available resource hints link rel=prefetch and link rel=prerender, this JSON-defined API provides developers and site owners with a more flexible and expressive way to specify which documents should be prefetched or prerendered.
+Building upon the widely available resource hints link rel=prefetch

 You can easily set the speculative loading type (prefetch or prerender) inside inline elements and external text files referenced by the Speculation-Rules response header.